play/play/README.md

 That'll start the server up on [localhost:5050](http://localhost:5050).

-This adds user authentication to requests made as a client.
-Play's API is used throughout the entire app whether its front end or general API requests, so authentication has to be smart.

 ### API/Client Auth

 Each user on Play has a unique auth `token`.
 They will give this `token` to each Play client for it to make requests on their behalf.